Solar Charge Controller Knowledge Db

 Please observe that to achieve the best performance we do recommend a connection in parallel according to above.

 SUNBEAMsystem solar panels can be put in series.
-The recommendation is to use 2 to 3 panels in series but in extreme cases a maximum of 5 units can be used if installed by a professional.
+However we do recommend a connection in parallel for the best performance and longevity.
+If serial connection is unavoidable the recommendation is to use max 2 to 3 panels in series.
+This info varies per model and is given by the max system voltage.
 The maximum will always depend on the MPPT-regulator as well.
-By-pass diodes according to the picture is needed.
-On JBox models there is a by-pass diode built into the box but on Flush models this needs to be connected separately for each solar panel.
+By-pass diodes according to the picture is ALWAYS required on Flush models.
+On JBox models there is a by-pass diode built into the box.

 Before putting panels in series, please consider the pros and cons of this solution.